PadScratchJohns/tf-templates/README.md

 Don't be that guy and just test the templates and code in DEV/Staging first before rolling out to PRD...

 # Authentication
 This is left intentionally blank, as are the pipelines missing to run these templates.
-This is because is AWS I would use BitBucket pipelines or AWS DevOps, Azure I would use ADO etc.
+This is because in AWS I would use BitBucket pipelines or AWS DevOps, Azure I would use ADO etc...

 Just be smart and use managed identitities here and not user accounts.